PERCH MAN

 3: Carefully fillet your Jade perch remove all pin bones and de-scale.

-4:Place Jade perch fillet on grill, BBQ or in frying pan.
 Brush sauce over fish and continue turning and brushing sauce layering more and more sauce each time the fish is turned over.

 5: Cut chilled rice into small rectangles and then add lacquered fish fillets on top of sushi rice.